tekowalsky/Azure-MG-Sub-Governance-Reporting/README.md

 Do you want to get granular insights on your technical Azure Governance implementation? - document it in CSV, HTML, Markdown and JSON?
 AzGovViz is a PowerShell script that iterates your Azure Tenant´s Management Group hierarchy down to Subscription level.
 It captures most relevant Azure governance information such as Azure Policy, RBAC and Blueprints and a lot more.
 From the collected data AzGovViz provides visibility on your __HierarchyMap__, creates a __TenantSummary__, creates __DefinitionInsights__ and builds granular __ScopeInsights__ on Management Groups and Subscriptions.
 The technical requirements are minimal.

 This version is a fork from version 6 of the original code by Julian Heyward.
 This fork was initially created to remove links loading graphics and HTML files from Julian Heyward's third party website and remove default statistics collection.
-These third party site connections pose risk of information leak for organizations using this project.
+These third party site connections in the original script posed risk of information leak for organizations using this project.

 Additional changes in this fork:
 * Creation of a default output folder with subdirectories created by date_time added.